jackiehjm/stx-docs/doc/source/deploy_install_guides/latest/aio_simplex/index.rst

 Installing requirements and dependencies
 ****************************************

-Navigate to the stx-tools installation libvirt directory:
+Navigate to the tools installation libvirt directory:

 ::

-   $ cd $HOME/stx-tools/deployment/libvirt/
+   $ cd $HOME/tools/deployment/libvirt/

 Install the required packages: